jason-weirather/cio-mass-cytometry/README.md

 ##### a.
 The Panel Parameters

-This is a simple description of ...
+This is an annotation derived from the FCS file header.

 ##### b.
 The Panel Definition